The optimality of word lengths. Theoretical foundations and an empirical study: Measuring the optimality of word lengths

-Here we investigate optimality scores, i.e. $\eta$, $\Psi$ and $\Omega$, that are defined on top of these baselines.
-The minimum and the random baseline share various statistical properties with the original source: \begin{enumerate} \item The distribution of word frequencies and the distribution of word probabilities. \item The number of tokens and the number of types. \item The alphabet size in case of written language (and the repertoire of phonemes and larger constructs in case of spoken language). \end{enumerate} Therefore, all the scores reviewed in \autoref{sec:theory} assume that all these statistical characteristics are fixed; only the mapping of word probabilities into word lengths can be changed.
-For comparison, the optimality scores for dependency distances discussed by \textcite{Ferrer2020b} assume that the dependency structure is fixed and that only the order of words can be changed.
-Besides, the minimum baselines of standard information theory an its extensions (optimal non-singular coding and optimal uniquely decodable encoding; \autoref{sec:coding_schemes}) do not preserve at least properties \autoref{it:distributions} and \autoref{it:types_and_tokens} above.
+In summary, we investigate optimality scores, i.e. $\eta$, $\Psi$ and $\Omega$, which are defined using the baselines $L_r$ and $L^{RO}_{min}$.
+By choosing the previous minimum baselines, the scores measure the {\em closeness to a perfect law of abbreviation}.
+A perfect fit to the law of abbreviation means that the lengths are arranged optimally given the probabilities of words.
+Importantly, note that the minimum and the random baseline share various statistical properties with the original source: \begin{enumerate} \item The distribution of word frequencies and the distribution of word probabilities, \item The number of tokens and the number of types, \item The alphabet size in the case of written language (and the repertoire of phonemes and larger constructs in the case of spoken language). \end{enumerate} In extension, our optimality scores assume that all these statistical characteristics are fixed; only the one-to-one mapping of word probabilities into word lengths can be changed.
+A fundamental question is whether a given comparison between two languages is supported by the mathematical properties of the optimality scores used.
+In the following, we discuss different scenarios of how frequency/length distributions used in communication can relate to one another, and what this implies for the usage of our optimality scores.